 And don’t forget: Our enduring resources, including my case-based roundtable discussion with three expert colleagues on the “Management of Adverse Events of Therapy in Hematologic Malignancies”, are always available to you online.

-As always, I hope all of these resources equip you with practical strategies for managing the various adverse effects of therapy for hematologic malignancies.
-Feel free to share this valuable resource with your colleagues.
-You can also contact me with comments or suggestions at any time through the JADPRO editors at firstname.lastname@example.org.
+I hope all of these news and research highlights and resources equip you with new tools and best practices for managing the various side effects of therapy for hematologic malignancies.
+Feel free to share this newsletter with your colleagues.
+You can also contact me with comments or suggestions at any time through the JADPRO editors at email@example.com.